 Toilet paper is hard to come by these days, so you might find yourself resorting to wipes instead.
 Fatbergs are an avoidable public health issue, but by not flushing anything but 3 P’s: pee, poo, and paper, we can avoid contributing to the issue.
 For those who want the flushable wipe experience, check out Natracare’s Safe to Flush Moist Tissues, which are made from 100% paper.

-You should only ever flush the 3P’s: pee, paper, and poo.
+Only flush the 3P’s: pee, paper, and poo.
 Luckily, our Safe to Flush Moist Tissues are made entirely of paper.

 Turn a mug of tea into a pot of tea